AlbertoSinigaglia/force-graph/README.md

 # Force graph using numerical optimization
 This repo is a personal project that aims to create a [force graph](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) using numerical optimization.

-The project is entirely created by myself, therefore there are probably better loss to use, in case, open an issue and i'll be glad to discuss about that
+The project is entirely created by myself, therefore there are probably better loss to use, in case, open an issue and i'll be glad to discuss about that.

 ## Introduction
 This project aims to create a force graph minimizing a loss function that should describe a configuration.